The Mother Load: The Story Behind the Protocol

 Are there specific ingredients that are heroes that were important to include?
 Any that work together to become more powerful?

-The superhero of the macronutrients (nutrients that the body requires relatively large amounts of) in this regimen is DHA—a long chain omega-3 fatty acid that literally helps rebuild a depleted brain and soothe a stressed nervous system.
+The superhero of the macronutrients (nutrients that the body requires relatively large amounts of) in this regimen is DHA—a long chain omega-3 fatty acid that literally helps optimize brain health.

-The superhero of the micronutrients (required in trace amounts) include:
+The superhero of the micronutrients (required in trace amounts) include choline, zinc, iron, and iodine.

 Why do we need these ingredients in supplement form?

-The extra demands of being pregnant, “making a baby,” birthing a baby, and breastfeeding mean that moms require a lot of nutrients for recovery to occur.
-Supplements help moms-to-be to reach optimal health before this depleting process begins, and, post-baby, they help moms recover quicker while fixing any specific deficiencies.
-Food can be good for the healthy maintenance of nutrient levels, but supplements are often needed when the body has deficiencies.
+The extra demands of being pregnant, “making a baby,” birthing a baby, and breastfeeding mean that moms require a lot of nutrients.
+Supplements help moms-to-be to reach optimal health before this process begins, and, post-baby, they can help moms to feel more like themselves quicker while supporting targeted nutrient needs.
+Food can be good for the healthy maintenance of nutrient levels, but supplements are often needed for replenishment.

 While taking this regimen, what kind of diet do you recommend?

 Diet is complex and there may not be a one size fits all.
-What I do find is important is that my recovering mothers (and mothers-to-be) are prescribed a low-inflammatory diet.
-Pregnancy, when it goes well, is a controlled inflammatory state of being.
-It can get out of hand with increased inflammation during or after pregnancy, which can cause myriad medical issues.
-The most potent and quick (non-pharmaceutical) way to achieve lower levels of inflammation is via the gut bacteria, or microbiome, with a healthy diet and proper supplementation.
-Given the right foods and environment, our gut bacteria can help us to lower inflammation to optimal levels.
+What I do find is important is that my mothers (and mothers-to-be) are prescribed a low-inflammatory diet.
+The most potent and quick (non-pharmaceutical) way to support the body in a healthy way is via the gut bacteria, or microbiome, with a healthy diet and proper supplementation.

 Generally, the most inflammatory foods that you want to avoid are: